Can Crested Geckos Eat Mealworms? (Feeding Instructions)

 Are mealworms safe for crested geckos?

 Mealworms can be dangerous for your crested gecko because of the hard exoskeleton.
 It can cause your crested gecko to be impacted.
 You can decrease the risk of impaction by giving freshly molted mealworms (whiter color).
 Their exoskeleton is softer and easier to digest.

 Some sources suggest cutting the mealworm’s head off before feeding it.
 However, this is not necessary.
-Mealworms have strong jaws, but the risk of it biting your gecko in the stomach is minimal.
-It can also only occur when your gecko swallows the mealworm in whole without chewing on it.
+Mealworms have strong jaws, but the risk of them biting your gecko in the stomach is minimal.
+It can only occur when your gecko swallows the mealworm in whole without chewing on it.

 How many mealworms can you feed to your crested gecko?